See gorgeous remodel that pushed this Berkeley home to $1.5M over asking price - NewsBreak

-(CNN) — Following a crowd surge at a Houston concert that left at least eight people dead and dozens injured, authorities will examine key causes behind the surge and what could have been done to get attendees out of harm's way, police said Saturday.
-The crowd at the sold-out Astroworld...

 Surgeon General Vivek Murthy said President Biden 's administration is ready to fight for the implementation of a vaccine requirement for large businesses following a court ruling that went against the federal mandate.
-"Well look, ... the president and the administration wouldn't have put these requirements in place if they...
+"The president and the administration wouldn't have put these requirements in place if they didn't think they...

-WASHINGTON — President Joe Biden, just under a year into his presidency, has delivered on a key campaign promise to work across the aisle in order to deliver the largest investment ever in restoring crumbling U.S. roads, bridges and other types of physical infrastructure.
-But it's still not clear whether...

 Erbil, Iraq — Iraq's prime minister was unharmed in an attack by an explosive-laden drone on his residence in Baghdad's heavily fortified Green Zone, officials said Sunday.
 Iraqi state media described the attack as an assassination attempt on the prime minister, Mustafa al-Kadhimi.
 In a televised video message, al-Kadhimi said...